 Search Menu

 Yes, dogs can eat cheese.
-In fact, cheese is often a great training tool, especially for puppies.
+In fact, cheese is often a great training reward, especially for puppies.
 But should dogs eat cheese?
-While some dogs can eat cheese, and most dogs love it, many dogs can be intolerant of cheese.
-Even for dogs that are able to tolerate cheese, it is probably best fed in moderation.
+While most dogs love it, some dogs can be intolerant of cheese.
+Even for dogs that are able to tolerate cheese, it’s probably best fed in moderation.

-Therefore, it’s better to feed your dog low-fat cheeses, like mozzarella, cottage cheese, or a soft goat cheese.
+It’s best to feed your dog low fat cheeses, like mozzarella, cottage cheese, or soft goat cheese.
 Cottage cheese is lower in fat and sodium than other cheeses, helping reduce the risk of obesity.
 Cottage cheese is also lower in lactose, thus reducing the likelihood of intestinal upset.

 Lactose Intolerance in Dogs

 Not all dogs digest cheese well, and while cheese contains little lactose when compared to whole milk, dogs with severe cases of lactose intolerance may have adverse reactions to cheese, even in small quantities.
-Observe your dog closely for signs of intestinal upset after feeding cheese for the first time, and consult your veterinarian with any questions you may have about adding cheese to your dog’s diet.
+Observe your dog closely for signs of intestinal upset after feeding cheese for the first time, and consult your veterinarian with any questions.

 https://www.akc.org/wp-admin/admin-ajax.php